zalando/restful-api-guidelines/events/events.md

  - Where the API resource representations are very different from the datastore representation, but the physical data are easier to reliably process for data integration.

- - Publishing aggregated event data that rolls up a set of changes.

- - Using events to indicate changes in relationship between entities, for example indicating items have had a tag applied to them, or have been classified in some way.
+ - Publishing aggregated data.
+For example a data change to an individual entity might cause an event to be published that contains a coarser representation than that defined for an API

  - Events that are the result of a computation, such as a matching algorithm, or the generation of enriched data, and which might not be stored as entity by the service.